 The effectiveness of quality notes, reports and accurate documentation in the investigative process are explained and performed.
 Preparation of a report, chain of custody documents and other forms with proper content, mechanics, elements and format will also be explained and performed.
 Topics include field or bench notes, documentation of observations, factual report writing, property and evidence reports, business letters, memorandums, proper grammar, proper sentence structure and characteristics essential to quality report writing and document preparation.

-Pre-requisites: Either ENGL 1010 or ENGL 1101 and FOSC 1206 ENGL 1010 - Fundamentals of English I ENGL 1101 - Composition and Rhetoric FOSC 1206 - Introduction to Forensic Science Co-requisites: None specific wound and injury characteristics and child death.
-Pre-requisites: One Required FOSC 1206 - Introduction to Forensic Science Co-requisites: None
+Either ENGL 1010 or ENGL 1101 and FOSC 1206 with a C or better.

+ENGL 1010 - Fundamentals of English I

+ENGL 1101 - Composition and Rhetoric

+FOSC 1206 - Introduction to Forensic Science

 FOSC 2033 - Death Investigation